Vaaranam Aayiram: Plot

-A depressed Suriya returns to India and meets a businessman Shankar Menon on the way.
-He consoles and encourages him.
-Weeks pass by; Suriya tries hanging out with friends, and meets Priya, Shriya's friend.
-She proposes to Suriya and confesses that she was in love right from their childhood, but Suriya does not reciprocate right away; in fact, her proposal just causes Suriya to have a painful relapse of Meghna's memories to the point that he starts using drugs and alcohol to ease his pain.
-Malini and Krishnan find out about his drug abuse and lock him up in his room to rehabilitate him.
-Once he starts withdrawing, Malini encourages Suriya to go on a rejuvenating trip but on a condition that he returns home.
-Suriya travels to Kashmir, where he learns that Aditya, Shankar Menon's son, has been kidnapped in Delhi.
+Suriya returns to India and meets a businessman named Shankar Menon on the way who consoles and encourages Suriya to move on with his life.
+Weeks pass by, Suriya tries hanging out with friends, and meets Priya, Shriya's best friend.
+Suriya has a sudden painful relapse of Meghna's memories after narrating her final moments to Priya; to the point that he starts using drugs and alcohol.
+Krishnan and Malini find out about his drug abuse and lock him up in his room to rehabilitate him.
+Once he starts withdrawing, Malini encourages Suriya to go on a rejuvenating trip, but on the condition that he returns home as a new man.
+Suriya travels to Kashmir, where he learns that Aditya, Shankar Menon's son, has been kidnapped in New Delhi.
 He decides to find Aditya and after days of roaming the city and investigating, he finds Dabbu Malik who directs him to the kidnapper, Asad.
-With no preparation and falling into all mess alone, he overpowers them intelligently and rescues Aditya.
+With no preparation, he overpowers them and rescues Aditya.
 He receives critical praise from around the country and from his family upon his return home.

-Suriya realizes that the only way to forget the pain of Meghna's memories is to train his body and prepare for bigger things.
-He goes on a strict workout and joins the Indian army as a commissioned officer.
-Now as Major K. Suriya, after six years, he meets Priya in Dehradun.
-She proposes again and this time he reciprocates; they get married and eventually have a son.
+Months later, Priya confesses to Suriya, saying she had always been in love with him since childhood.
+Suriya does not reciprocate at first, though eventually they started getting closer after he protects her from an ogler on a bus.
+Suriya realizes that the only way to forget his painful relapse of Meghna's memories is to train his body and prepare for bigger things.
+He goes on a strict workout and joins the Indian Army as a commissioned officer.
+Now as Major Suriya Krishnan, after 6 years, he meets Priya in Dehradun.
+She proposes again and this time he reciprocates; Suriya and Priya get married and eventually have a son.
 Suddenly, Krishnan is diagnosed with throat cancer due to his smoking habit and is given a year to live.
 A few days later, Suriya is called upon to go on a mission to rescue a journalist, which brings the scene back to the present day.

-The military mission is completed successfully and Suriya returns home victorious and tearfully honours Krishnan and performs his last rites.
-Suriya, Shriya, Malini and Priya pour Krishnan's ashes into the sea and Malini encourages Suriya to move on in life with his family by telling him that he is "the conqueror of a thousand elephants" just like his father, who conquered Malini and made her his life.
+The military mission is completed successfully, and Suriya returns home victorious.
+He tearfully honours Krishnan and performs his last rites.
+Malini, Suriya, Priya and Shriya pour Krishnan's ashes into the sea and Malini encourages Suriya to move on in life with his family by telling him that he is "the conqueror of 1000 elephants," just like his father, who conquered Malini and made her his life.
 Suriya looks back and says that his father is still with them.
 The film ends with an image of Krishnan smiling at them and walking gleefully along the shores.